ironpeakservices/ironpeak.be/content/blog/Caldera-Blog-Task.md

 Even after an attack has occurred, Caldera helps security teams retrace the attack’s steps.
 SOC analysts, security engineers, and IR team members can replay the incident, understand how the attacker moved through the network, and use the findings to improve playbooks for AVs, EDRs, and IDS/IPS systems.
 By integrating attack replication into security workflows, teams can build stronger defenses, refine incident response plans, and proactively mitigate future threats.

 ---

 ## Getting Started with Caldera

 The platform offers comprehensive documentation covering installation, configuration, and usage guidelines.
 You can access the source code on [GitHub](https://github.com/mitre/caldera).

 ## Showcases of examples for TA imitation

-#### Here we have the initial launch of the Caldera server on our attacking server
+**Here we have the initial launch of the Caldera server on our attacking server:**

 ![image](https://github.com/user-attachments/assets/b24a841f-5581-429c-8121-a1ecf23a14bc)

-#### After connecting to the Caldera server on the login page here is the main login page:
+**After connecting to the Caldera server on the login page here is the main login page:**

 ![image](https://github.com/user-attachments/assets/8141089f-c788-47ce-9f0f-590c727e35c6)

 ***""!!!
 FYI There are 2 accounts (RED and BLUE) when testing attack methods on victim pc's, only one account is going to show the attack.
 Also the default credentials could not work.
 That is normal because instead of generating a default page as asked in the instructions we need the local.yml file to be able to login into the Caldera server !!!  ""***

-#### we see on the left side that we have a column.
-Lets concentrate mainly on the "campaings" section
+**we see on the left side that we have a column.
+Lets concentrate mainly on the "campaings" section:**

 ![image](https://github.com/user-attachments/assets/1f60ff0e-7043-485d-9809-c4612f3eca26)

 It is composed of 5 parts: agents, abilities, adversaries, operations and schedules

-#### Agents are the programs that do specific TA behavior task on the victim pc. (command execution, data exfiltration PT, etc.)
+**Agents are the programs that do specific TA behavior task on the victim PC. (command execution, data exfiltration PT, etc.):**

-But to be able to do this we need to install said agent on the victim pc via a script
+But to be able to do this we need to install said agent on the victim PC via a script

 ![image](https://github.com/user-attachments/assets/ad72911b-dce0-4918-a8b0-1e1ca2a49f70)
 ![image](https://github.com/user-attachments/assets/ed15ed18-0854-426d-8096-b84b8db3ddfa)